Raghaaavvv/pgymp/README.md

 To maintain security and ensure only authorised PGP residents can access the gym system, user accounts are pre-provisioned by administrators.
 This prevents unauthorised users from creating accounts and accessing the facility.

 ### Why AWS for Deployment?
 AWS provides a reliable, scalable cloud infrastructure with a free tier suitable for our prototype.
-We use Elastic Beanstalk for the backend, RDS for the database, and Amplify for the frontend — all managed under one platform.
+We use Elastic Beanstalk for the backend, RDS for the database, and S3 for the frontend — all managed under one platform.

+### Why Poll Every 10 Seconds Instead of WebSockets?
+For a gym capacity tracker, polling every 10 seconds provides sufficiently real-time data without the added complexity of WebSockets.
+Residents don't need instant updates — knowing the capacity within 10 seconds is accurate enough to decide whether to head down.
+WebSockets may be considered for Milestone 3.

 ---